Understanding Mindfulness for Physicians and the Medical Community

 Why is mindfulness important for physicians?

-Mindfulness provides a path to find calm in the storm.
+Mindfulness provides a path to finding calm in the storm.
 As physicians, we excel at processing information and multitasking.
 We spend so much time “Human Doing” that we struggle with “Human Being.”
 All that doing leaves us spent and reactive to challenging people and circumstances.
 Mindfulness helps us regain our footing in the present and step off the cycle of reactivity.

 What is Mindfulness-based Physician Coaching™?